-A fairly low peak $C{p-blade}$ performance of 0.14 is observed at a $\lambda = 3.8$ .
+A fairly low peak $C{p-blade}$ performance of 0.14 is observed at a λ = 3.8.
 This is particularly low when considering that the addition of an amount of structural drag and bearing resistance would further reduce this on a real VAWT.
 The curve also has quite a narrow peak, and the area of negative performance seems particularly deep when compared to published curves for other VAWTs, as shown throughout the literature review (Chapter 2).
-Negative performance for a certain band of $\lambda$ was studied for the purpose of improving VAWT self-starting capabilities by Baker who labelled it the 'dead band' [38].
+Negative performance for a certain band of λ was studied for the purpose of improving VAWT self-starting capabilities by Baker who labelled it the 'dead band' [38].
 Baker's studies showed that good low-Reynolds number performance was desirable to minimise the dead band.
-In his thesis, Kirke [31] analysed the effect of Reynolds number on the dead band using a multiple streamtube model with aerofoil data from Sheldahl and Klimas [97] which covered a wide range of Reynolds numbers.
-Kirke showed that lowering the Reynolds number had the effect of reducing overall performance peak, both of which are shown by the measured experimental data in Figure 5.2.
-Parametric studies by McIntosh [32] show that a curve of this shape can be obtained with poor lift and drag performance and a low stalling angle, such characteristics would be typical for a low Reynolds number aerofoil.
+In his thesis, Kirke [30] analysed the effect of Reynolds number on the dead band using a multiple streamtube model with aerofoil data from Sheldahl and Klimas [98] which covered a wide range of Reynolds numbers.
+Kirke showed that lowering the Reynolds number had the effect of reducing overall performance (Figure 5.3), including a deepening of the dead band and a narrowing of the C_p performance peak, both of which are shown by the measured experimental data in Figure 5.2.
+Parametric studies by McIntosh [31] show that a curve of this shape can be obtained with poor lift and drag performance and a low stalling angle, such characteristics would be typical for a low Reynolds number aerofoil.
 For the VAWT model under test, the blade Reynolds numbers range from 20,000 to 110,000 (Table 5.2).
-So, a low Reynolds number aerofoil performance is expected and the literature shows that this can lead to a correspondingly low $C_p$ (e.g. Figure 5.3), which is indeed what is observed in the results for this Reference Case (Figure 5.2).
+So, a low Reynolds number aerofoil performance is expected and the literature shows that this can lead to a correspondingly low C_p (e.g. Figure 5.3), which is indeed what is observed in the results for this Reference Case (Figure 5.2).

 The tests conducted at a higher Re showed an improved performance of the current configuration but, most importantly for this study, the fundamental form of the curve (outlined above) was not observed to change with increasing Re.
-So, despite the relatively low $C_p$ , the model and its performance make a suitable test case for performance analysis.
+So, despite the relatively low C_p , the model and its performance make a suitable test case for performance analysis.

-Figure 5.3: Kirke's investigation [31] showing the effect of low Reynolds number performance on the shape of the $C{p-blade}$ - $\lambda$ curve.
+Figure 5.3: Kirke's investigation [30] showing the effect of low Reynolds number performance on the shape of the $C{p-blade}$ - λ curve.